An Arithmetic Characterization of 2-Generated Numbers: Main Results

 On the other hand, when $N \cong \mathbb{Z}_2$ or $\mathbb{Z}_2 \times \mathbb{Z}_2$, and $G$ has no minimal normal subgroup corresponding to any odd prime.
 In this case, $N$ must be the \emph{unique} minimal normal subgroup of $G$.
-The quotient $G/N$ is of square-free order, therefore $d(G/N) \leq 2$.
+The quotient $G/N$ is of square-free order, which is less than that of $G$; therefore, $d(G/N) \leq 2$.
 Then by Theorem~\ref{thm:unique}, we have